jssffl/food/README.md

 A simple recipe sharing website with CSS preprocessor - SCSS

 ## Design
-- based on layout of CSS Grid and flexbox
+- based on layout of flexbox

-### Interation effect
+### Interaction effect
 - turn bgColor of the nav-link darker when hovering on the nav-link
 - widen the input-box when focus on the input-box
 - flip the recipe card to see recipe details(ingredient and step) when hovering on the recipe card